-The fact that injections and vaccinations provoke paralysis was known back in 1950.
+The fact that injections and vaccines provoke paralysis was known already back in 1950.

-This describes the epidemic of poliomyelitis in Melbourne in 1949.
-Some children were vaccinated against whooping cough and diphtheria and soon they developed paralytic poliomyelitis The doctors, of course, denied any connection, it turned out, however, that such a connection was, because most paralysis cases developed precisely in the stitched leg or arm.
-The authorities thought for a long time whether to inform this information to doctors and the population, and decided to report whooping cough, and about diphtheria not to inform.
-The press story did not inflate, and the future of vaccination was not called into question.
+Some children of the polio epidemic in Melbourne in 1949 developed paralytic poliomyelitis soon after getting pertussis and diphtheria vaccine.
+Doctors denied any connection.
+It turned out, however, that such connection existed, since in most cases, paralysis developed precisely in the injected leg or hand.
+The authorities thought for a long time whether they should communicate this information to the doctors and general public, and decided to tell about pertussis, but not diphtheria.
+The press did not blow up the story, and the future of vaccination was not called into question.

-The authors conducted an experiment in mice, and found that, in fact, a muscle injury from injections increases the risk of paralysis from poliovirus, and describes the mechanism of its penetration into the nervous system (through muscle axons).
-In addition to poliovirus, other enteroviruses also can lead to poliomyelitis, although it is not known exactly how they penetrate the nervous system.Previously, injections can provoke poliomyelitis and other viruses.Attributable risk of DTP (diphtheria and tetanus toxoids and pertussis vaccine) injection in provoking paralytic poliomyelitis during a large outbreak in Oman.
+An experiment on mice was conducted in 1998, and found that, indeed, muscle injury from injections increases the risk of paralysis from poliovirus, and the mechanism of how it enters the nervous system was described.
+Other enteroviruses can also cause poliomyelitis, although how exactly they enter the nervous system in unknown.Attributable risk of DTP (diphtheria and tetanus toxoids and pertussis vaccine) injection in provoking paralytic poliomyelitis during a large outbreak in Oman.
 1992, Sutter, J Infect Dis